School/Advanced Workflows/Automation Foundations

 Connecting AI to Workflows

 This is where the magic happens: adding AI as a step in your automated workflows.
 Instead of just moving data between apps, your workflow now thinks.
+It reads an email and understands whether it is urgent.
+It scores a lead and decides which follow-up sequence to trigger.
+It summarizes a document and routes it to the right person.

 Method 1: Built-In AI Actions